Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/troubleshooting/email_manage_quota/guide.en-gb.md

 #### From webmail <a name="quotawebmail"></a>

-To log in to webmail, go to the page [Webmail](/links/web/email) and enter the login information for your email account.
+Go to the page [Webmail](/links/web/email) and enter the login information for your email account.
 Select the webmail client of your solution below:

 > [!tabs]
 > **OWA**: **MX Plan** / **Email Pro** / **Exchange**